Never Be the Same (Camila Cabello song): Composition and lyrics

-"Never Be the Same" has been described as a power pop, electro, dark pop ballad.
+"Never Be the Same" has been described as an electro, dark pop ballad.
 The upbeat track features Cabello singing falsetto in the pre-chorus.
-According to sheet music published by Sony/ATV Music Publishing on Musicnotes.com, "Never Be the Same" is composed in the key of C Major and set in common time at a slow tempo of 65 beats per minute.
+According to sheet music published by Sony/ATV Music Publishing on Musicnotes.com, "Never Be the Same" is set in common time at a slow tempo of 65 beats per minute.
+This song is composed in the key of C major.
 Cabello's voice ranges from a low of D3 to a high of G5, and the music has a C-G-Dm-F chord progression.

 The song features booming drums and echoed effects, mimicking Hal Blaine's opening drum phrase from The Ronettes' 1963 song "Be My Baby."
 The song's lyrics incorporate themes of a pain-is-pleasure type of love.
 They were described by Neil McCormick of The Daily Telegraph as "a melodrama about addictive love".

 Critical reception

-Newsday's Glenn Gamboa wrote in his album review, "Cabello is at her peak on ["Never Be the Same"] which shows off what sets her apart from the pop pack. [...]
+Newsday's Glenn Gamboa wrote in his album review, "Cabello is at her peak on ['Never Be the Same'] which shows off what sets her apart from the pop pack. [...]
 That she can quickly switch to her full voice for the desperate chorus is the mark of a star."
-In Rolling Stone, Rob Sheffield considered that Cabello "really hits her stride in "Never Be the Same," which sounds like Brian Eno's alien-prog masterwork Another Green World souped up into sputtering glitz-pop [...]
+In Rolling Stone, Rob Sheffield considered that Cabello "really hits her stride in 'Never Be the Same,' which sounds like Brian Eno's alien-prog masterwork Another Green World souped up into sputtering glitz-pop [...]
 It's [Cabello] at her best – even at her most tormented, she sounds totally confident and totally herself."
 In an unfavorable review, Patrick Ryan of USA Today felt the song was "overproduced" with "frequently indecipherable lyrics".

 Rolling Stone listed it 4th of "50 Best Songs of 2018", "After the slow-burning piano grind of 'Havana', Camila switches gears for a gigantic electro ballad that proves this girl can handle any kind of song.
 In 'Never Be The Same', she's an infatuation junkie who can't stop going back to the wrong lover, because she just can't get enough.
 For the big climax, Camila gasps for breath over the classic 'Be My Baby' drum hook – somewhere, Ronnie Spector must be proud."